Car Insurance Scams To Watch Out For

 • Legal service

-The scammer would have a similar deal with the businesses they refer to as the Tow Truck scammers have with repair shops, as mentioned above.
-If the victim attends, the scammer gets a referral fee, and the victim gets overcharged for their services.
+The scammer would have a similar deal with the businesses they refer to as the Tow Truck scammers mentioned above.
+If the victim follows their advice, the scammer gets a referral fee, and the victim gets overcharged for their services.

 Useful Tip!